-Attendance: Attendance will be taken at all class meetings.
-Students are urged to attend all classes.
+Attendance: Students are urged to attend all classes.
 There is a direct correlation between good grades and good attendance.
 All students are responsible for work covered in their absence and must be sure to obtain any hand-out material.
-Attendance is worth 5% of the course grade which means that if the student is present for 100% of the classes and has only excused absences, he/she earns the full 5%.
-The total days present including excused absences will be counted and factored into the grade accordingly.
-If students are late to class they will only get half the attendance credit.

 Tips for getting good grades: The more time you put in, the better your grade will be.